ThomasCochou/English_proficiency_prediction_NLP/README.md

 ## Adjustments
   - Filter out stop and short words with NLTK -> Add parameters to `preprocessing.py`
   - Looking for the importance of 'Mmmm' 'Hum' (reflexion) so not keeping only english words

+## Errors
+if `bs4.FeatureNotFound: Couldn't find a tree builder with the features you requested: lxml.
+Do you need to install a parser library?` then `pip install lxml`